abubakr521/Teknofest-CTF-OSINT-Challenges/Untitled/Challenge Solution.md

 #
 ![image](https://github.com/user-attachments/assets/b6384af3-74c4-40a9-a2c0-cee2e2214b3d)
 #
-When you check it in cipher identifier you can see that it is NATO alphabetic substitution, hence the hint of NATO Headquarters in the picture.
+When you check it in cipher identifier you can see that it is NATO alphabetic substitution, hence the hint of NATO headquarters in the picture.
 Decode it to get the flag.
 #
 ![image](https://github.com/user-attachments/assets/37d7ace7-824b-4e0d-b36b-1307da0100f1)
 #